AI

 AGENTS.md Makes Your AI Coding Agent Worse - and Now There's Research to Prove It

-ETH Zurich's research on AGENTS.md files confirms what I discovered the hard way: bloated custom instructions make AI coding agents slower, more expensive, and less effective.
-A breakdown of the paper's findings, why context files backfire, and what actually works.
+ETH Zurich's research confirms it: bloated AGENTS.md files make AI coding agents slower, pricier and less accurate.
+What the paper found, and what works.

 3 March